 Wangan Midnight is a manga series by Michiharu Kusunoki revolving around Tokyo's highway racing scene.
 The story primarily revolves around Akio Asakura, a high school student with a knack for attracting many women and taking them for rides in his car.
 One day, he is passed by a black Porsche 964, dubbed the "Blackbird" and driven by ace driver Tatsuya Shima, and attempts to race it, but quickly eats its dust.
 One day, Akio heads for the junkyard and finds an old blue Nissan Fairlady Z (known as the Datsun 2xxZ series in North America), discovering that it has been tuned from an old and outdated piece of junk into a souped-up racing monster known as the Devil Z. Despite warnings about how the car is supposedly cursed, that all of its previous owners happen to share his full name, and that every one of those owners has died driving the car, he takes the dealer up on the offer and gives the Devil Z a spin, and discovered that the Z not only has unparalleled power, but seems to have a mind of its own, as he soon wipes out spectacularly trying to control it.Despite what happens when he's behind the wheel of the Devil Z, Akio is determined to take mastery of the Devil Z and get back at his new rival.
 As he develops his career as the infamous owner of the Devil Z, Akio meets many other racers and tuners along the way.The series ran for 42 volumes, from 1990 to 2008, with a 26-episode anime adaptation that ran from 2007 to 2008.
 In addition, there is a 12-volume spinoff, Wangan Midnight: C1 Runner, that ran from 2009 to 2012.
-Furthermore, there is a collection of video game adaptations, including the popular Wangan Midnight Maximum Tune arcade game series.Compare and contrast Initial D.
+Furthermore, there is a collection of video game adaptations, including the popular Wangan Midnight Maximum Tune arcade game series, and a live-action film adaption released in 2009.Compare and contrast Initial D.

 The anime and manga contains examples of: